 7. Gender-fluid Brendan Jordan

 Brendan Jordan is a favorite among many.
 Brendan’s appeal comes chiefly from being young, millennial, and generally fabulous, as well as genderfluid.
-Brendan identities as transgender and a goes by the pronouns he or she.
+Brendan identifies as transgender and goes by the pronouns he or she.

-With a rise in nonbinary and trans visibilty in recent years, many people find Brenan’s courage and swag to be inspirational.
+With a rise in nonbinary and trans visibilty in recent years, many people find Brendan’s courage and swag to be inspirational.
 Queen Latifah thought so too, in this great interview.

 Audacity and a sense of humor are part of what make Brendan’s channel a popular place to be.